-From experience, I know all of this work is much easier said than done.
-So I’ve put together this four-part series that breaks down the process of building an effective DIBs plan into clear, actionable steps.
+From experience, I know all this work is much easier said than done.
+So, I’ve put together this four-part series that breaks down the process of building an effective DIBs plan into clear, actionable steps.

 Ready to get started?
 Great!
 Let’s begin with getting your whole team on board with you creating a DIBs plan.

 Since you will need to get buy-in across the organization, you need to start with those who set your strategic priorities.
 Once you garner support from the leaders in your organization, it’ll be easier to get the rest of the organization on board.
 Your leadership team provides significant resources, influence and adds credibility to your work.
 Often, DIBs plans are treated as an initiative owned and managed solely by the HR team.
 This is a mistake.
 Though HR teams may recognize the gap and need for a DIBs plan in the first place, for your efforts to be successful your leaders are needed to help make your plan thrive.

 Now it’s time to discuss your plan with the rest of the organization.
 To prepare, make sure you can clearly communicate how each and every goal is meant to embrace diversity and address the concerns of all team members.

 In other words, you need to help your team understand why DIBs will support their success, as well as that of the company.
 Once you understand each member’s challenges and concerns, and give them an open space to offer feedback, they’ll be more inclined to support your goals.